|Guide||♦||62 Triplogs||0 Topics|

 What would I do when the water main breaks at Love Field, Prescott's Airport, and the City of Prescott shut it down for repairs?
-Thereby, shutting off the water at the plant I work at and then the plant shutting down, letting the employees go home for the day due to safety issues.
+Thereby shutting off the water at the plant I work at, the plant shutting down, letting the employees go home for the day due to safety issues.
 Well, I needed no prompting when I was told I could go home!
 I hauled it home, asked my son, Chris, if he wanted to go, changed into hiking shorts, quickly packed my fanny pack, grabbed the walking stick, and then we boogied up Mingus Mountain: arriving at trail #110, the Gaddes Canyon Trail.

 We were pumped when we started the hike.
 The trail starts out pretty level; however it is rocky pretty much the entire trip.
 It was like a million years ago the earth a had terrible battle, throwing rocks everywhere.

-Within ten minutes the trail began its descent down into Gaddes Canyon and soon you arrive at Gaddes Spring.
+Within ten minutes, the trail began its descent into Gaddes Canyon, and soon you arrive at Gaddes Spring.
 The spring is fenced off; however, I spotted a small PCV pipe coming out of the ground in the trail and the head down into the canyon.
 Peering down the side of the trail, I spied a small tank full of water.
-Matter of fact, overflowing onto the ground.
-We did not venture down there at first, saving the visit as we climbed out on our way back and treated ourselves by splashing water on our faces to cool down.
+As a matter of fact, overflowing onto the ground.
+We did not venture down there initially, saving the visit as we climbed out on our way back and treated ourselves by splashing water on our faces to cool down.

 Upon reaching the bottom of the canyon we started the climb out of Gaddes canyon.
-It is not steep, I would rate as easy, except for the rocks and a total of three down trees along the entire trail.
+It is not steep.
+I would rate it as easy, except for the rocks and a total of three down trees along the entire trail.

-About a mile into the hike the trail topped out on a ridge and hit an old dirt road.
-We hooked a left as the sign indicated and traveled this nice piece of flat land.
+About a mile into the hike, the trail topped out on a ridge and hit an old dirt road.
+We hooked a left as the sign indicated and traveled this lovely piece of flat land.
 On the way back, it would afford us a great breather.